isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 -  ``in-maintenance`` - an active server transitions to this state as a result of being notified by its partner that the administrator requested maintenance of the HA setup.
-The administrator requests the maintenance by sending the ``ha-maintenance-start`` command to the server which is supposed to take over the responsibility for responding to the DHCP clients while the other server is taken offline for maintenance.
+The administrator requests the maintenance by sending the :isccmd:`ha-maintenance-start` command to the server which is supposed to take over the responsibility for responding to the DHCP clients while the other server is taken offline for maintenance.
 If the server is in the ``in-maintenance`` state it can be safely shut down.
 The partner transitions to the